vt5491/multi-theme-applicator/README.md

 ## Requirements
 Requires Atom >=1.13.0.
-Tested on Atom 1.13.0 on Mac, Windows 10, and Linux Mint 18.
+Tested on Atom 1.56.0 on Mac and Windows 10.

 ## Installation
 Install from the Atom control panel as you would for any standard Atom package.